 5. WHAT IS THE DIFFERENCE BETWEEN HONORS CLASSES AND HONORS SECTIONS OF REGULAR CLASSES?

-Other courses (for instance, English 200-H) are special sections of "regular" courses.
-These Honors sections are capped at 15 students, and involve more interaction among the students and faculty.
+Other courses (for instance, English 200-H) are Honors sections of "regular" courses.
+These Honors sections are capped at 15-18 students, and involve more interaction among the students and faculty.
 Many Honors classes are taught in the Honors classroom, a seminar-style room with lounge area, a SmartBoard and Keurig coffee maker.

 These courses are 1-credit hour symposia in different discplines.
 All are graded S (Satisfactory) or U (Unsatisfactory).
 A symposium, in this case, refers to a discussion forum.
 They depend on student interaction and conversation, usually in response to a particular text or event, and generally involve less actual homework (though probably some written personal responses).
-In HNRS 200/Science Symposium for instance, students attend weekly lectures sponosord by departments in the Natural Sciences, then meet and discuss what they've heard.
-HNRS 200 is offered in both Fall and Spring and can be taken for elective credit up to 3 times.
+In HNRS 200/Science Symposium for instance, students attend weekly lectures sponosord by departments in the sciences, then meet and discuss what they've heard.
+HNRS 200 is offered in both Fall and Spring and can be taken twice for elective credit.
 It is not required to graduate “With University Honors.”

 The HNRS 202/Business Leadership symposium is designed for students intending a career in politics, public service or the private sector.
-Students will usually meet with an area civic leader or discuss a topic (downtown development?
-Taxation?
-Ethics?) relevant to such professions.
+Students will usually meet with an area civic leader or discuss a topic (for instance, downtown development, taxation, or business ethics) relevant to such professions.
 HNRS 202 is offerered each Spring and can be taken twice for credit; it is not required to graduate "With University Honors."